greensnark/snark-web/content/posts/vim-orthogonality-software-design.md

 envisioned.

-Let Vim's clear separation of *what's being done* from *what it's being done on* inspire you to write programs that have that same separation.
+Let Vim's clear separation of *what's being done* from *what it's being done on* inspire you to write programs that have that same separation of concerns.

 The components that you build to write such programs will let you easily build *similar* programs (viz. when requirements change, you can meet them easily